julianfigueroaGL/gorilla-cast-docs/docs/stores/index.md

 ### Flux Pattern

 Flux is an architectural application pattern introduced by Facebook for building scalable client-side applications.
-The simplicity of this pattern relies in it's **_unidirectional data flow_** making states updates more predictable and easy to track.
+The simplicity of this pattern relies in its **_unidirectional data flow_** making states updates more predictable and easy to track.

 ## Flux Basics